jidongxiao/CSCI1200-DataStructures/lectures/19_trees_II/README.md

   – Each node stores a parent pointer.
 Only the root node has a null parent pointer. [method 1]

-  – Each iterator maintains a stack of pointers representing the path down the tree to the current node. [method 2]
+  – Each iterator maintains a container of pointers representing the path down the tree to the current node. [method 2]

 - If we choose the parent pointer method, we’ll need to rewrite the insert and erase member functions to